-Fishing At Lake Blackshear
+Fishing At Lake Blackshear In 2024

 AKA: Blackshear Reservoir

-Fishing for largemouth bass, channel catfish, flathead catfish, black crappie, white crappie, bluegill, redear sunfish, white bass, striped bass and hybrid striped bass at Lake Blackshear in Georgia.
+Guide to fishing for largemouth bass, channel catfish, flathead catfish, black crappie, white crappie, bluegill, redear sunfish, white bass, striped bass and hybrid striped bass at Lake Blackshear in Georgia.

 Located west of Georgia Veterans Memorial State Park, Lake Blackshear is a 8,500-acre reservoir which is accessible from many locations around its 95 miles of shoreline.
 Lake Blackshear sets in the south-central part of the state, just 8 miles west of Cordele, GA.
 There are multiple boat launch ramps around the lake for launching pleasure boats, pontoons and an array of fishing boats.
 Bass boats are a favorite here, as are canoes and kayaks.

 The purpose of this page is to deliver an overview of this lake, the fishing options, and area amenities.
 Our goal is to provide info to first time visitors, as well as beginner and novice anglers.
 We gathered details from personal experience, numerous trusted websites that each offer select bits of information, and videos of fishing activity on the lake.
 These websites include the Georgia Wildlife Resources Division, marinas at the lake, campgrounds, boat rental agencies and others.
 By consolidating this information to one page it allows visitors to see the entire picture, all in one place.

 Lake Blackshear, located in southwestern Georgia, is a popular fishing destination known for its abundant fish populations and scenic beauty.
 Anglers flock to this reservoir to target a variety of popular fish species.